harrydehix/vhdl-cheatsheet/README.md

 ```

 # with select assignments
-this is equal to the code above
+this is equal to the code above (without fallback)
 ```vhdl
 with b select a <=
      "11" when "00",